BBS UK Annual Conference

 Cost

-The conference day and children's trip (including lunch and refreshments) is free of charge for those with Bardet-Biedl syndrome, and their immediate family (parents, grandparents, siblings) up to a maximum of four adults.
+The conference day, including lunch, refreshments and children's trip, is free of charge for those with Bardet-Biedl syndrome, and their immediate family (parents, grandparents, siblings) up to a maximum of four adults.
 Children (those with BBS and their siblings) go free.
 Donations are of course extremely welcome.

 Additional family/friend attendees: £30